3dreamengine/3DreamEngine/README.md

 dream:resetLight(noDayLight)

 --creates a new light
---meter controls distance attenuation, 0 disables it local light = dream:newLight(posX, posY, posZ, red, green, blue, brightness, meter)
+--typ is the light type, "point" and "sun" is inbuild, further types can be added via the shader library local light = dream:newLight(posX, posY, posZ, red, green, blue, brightness, typ)

 --add a shadow to the light
 --typ is either point or sun